strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 ### TO UPDATE: GitHub Activity and Downloads

-2019 began with LoopBack having just moved past the [12,000 star count](https://github.com/strongloop/loopback) and wrapped up the year at more than 13k.
-[LoopBack 4](https://github.com/strongloop/loopback-next) began the year at more than 1260 and ended 2019 at more than 2400.
-A year later, the numbers are at ----- , an increase of !

-Meanwhile, [npmjs.com](https://npm-stat.com/charts.html?package=@loopback/core) shows there were <----number----> downloads in the last year.
+2019 began with LoopBack having just moved past the 12,000 star count and wrapped up the year at more than [13k](https://github.com/strongloop/loopback).
+LoopBack 4 began the year at more than 1260 and pratcically doubled it by year's end at more than [2400](https://github.com/strongloop/loopback-next).
+Meanwhile, [npmjs.com](https://npm-stat.com/charts.html?package=@loopback/core) shows there were 441,619 downloads in the last year.
 We're excited to see all of this activity as LoopBack downloads continue to grow.

 2018 downloads =	425,016